flairNLP/transformer-ranker/examples/02-sequence-labeling.md

 ## 1. Loading and Inspecting Datasets

-For this example, we use two token classification datasets.
-Most of such datasets have sentences as lists of words, where each has a label.
+In this example, we use two token classification datasets.
+These datasets consist of sentences as lists of words, where each word has a label.

 - **Part-of-Speech Tagging** A dataset from Universal Dependencies (UD) containing English subtitles annotated with parts of speech.
 - **Named Entity Recognition** The WNUT_17 dataset, which features Twitter data annotated for entity recognition.